telagraphic/nick-pics/ABOUT.md

 ## TODO

+### Posts

+Increase speed of scroll on desktop layout
+How to refresh next 10 posts on scroll
+How to pre-load videos
+Animate images into view when scrolling down.

+### Images

+Hosting images and videos

 - [x] Add basic scroll snap
 - [x] Added js up/down arrow navigation to posts
 - [ ] Add a debounce/throttle function for scroll snapping
 - [ ] Increase speed of scroll on deskptop layout
-- [ ] Dynamically load posts from markdown files
+- [x] Dynamically load posts from markdown files
-- [ ] How to create video post?
+- [x] How to create video post?
 - [ ] Responsive images setup for hosted media